Rush Limbaugh, the Excellence in Broadcasting Network.

 It's not an organized party.

-There is no leader, it's a body of thought.
+It's a body of thought.

 And it's not going away, and it represents the majority of the Republican base.

-What are they winning, Snerdley?
+What are they winning, snerdly?

-Their Rhino candidates for president lose.
+Their rhino candidates for president lose.

-Uh the the what are they winning?
+What are they winning?

-What is better better still, what is the Tea Party losing for them?
+Better still, what is the Tea Party losing for them?

 But they think a lot.